nicksergeant/shorpypaper/README.md

 # Shorpypaper

-A Node.js script that sets your macOS desktop wallpaper to the latest Shorpy photo.
+A Node.js script that sets your macOS desktop wallpaper to the latest [Shorpy.com](https://www.shorpy.com/) photo.

 ## Requirements